bravecobra/emojivoto-dotnet/README.md

 Docker now exposes Prometheus-compatible metrics on port 9323.

-> You only need to enable this if you want metrics from the underlying docker daemon.
+> You only need to enable this if you want metrics from the underlying docker daemon, pulled by the opentelemetry-collector.

 ### Compile